david115599/RoverWing/docs/index.rst

 Below is the list of key features of the RoverWing:

-* Power: it can be powered by 7-14V power source, and contains a voltage regulator providing power to the Feather board
+* Can be powered by 7-14V power source; contains a voltage regulator providing power to the Feather board

 * Only uses 2 pins (SDA and SCL) of the Feather board.